AtherSaleem/OpenWeatherMap--OneCall-by-Call--HTML-Arduino-ESP32/README.md

     const da_url = "https://api.openweathermap.org/data/3.0/onecall?lat=33.6844&lon=73.0479&appid=abcd&units=metric";

 3) INO File is Arduino model for ESP32 - You will need to install relevant  libraries.

+This is my first GIT project, Hope not to make a mess out of it.